 In the first episode, our pair of gaming prodigies are whisked into a new isekai world, Disboard, by its enigmatic God, Tet and by the fourth, they are the rulers of Elkia, the last kingdom of Imanity, the human race.
 NGNL hits the ground running and doesn’t let up for a second.
 The worldbuilding and plot development resembles the progression of an RPG: minor games precede major ones with interludes in between.
-Nearly all of the season’ 276 minutes can be categorized as plotting, games, or breaks in action - which generally involve harassing Steph or all the females taking baths while Sora sits back on the partition as hilarity ensues.
-The oversexualization and fanservice is responsible for some of the funniest moments of the season and serves to enhance the over-the-top, volatile energy of the show.
+Nearly the entirely of the seasons’ 276 minute runtime can be neatly categorized into plotting, games, or "breaks in action" - which generally involve harassing Steph or all the females taking baths while Sora sits back on the partition as hilarity ensues.
+This oversexualization and fanservice is responsible for some of the funniest moments of the season and serves to enhance the over-the-top, volatile energy of the show.

-It’s undeniable that NGNL has the scope and potential to be huge.
+It’s undeniable that NGNL has the scope and potential to be truly massive in every sense of the word.
+Seriously, the setup has every indication that this world-building could lead to a inordinately expansive and nuanced universe, much like other long-running light novel series such as Index, Spice and Wolf, or Mondaiji (similar premise also withstanding).
 Sora and Shiro are bent on challenging god, and you have every reason to believe they will.
-Still, it's dissapoiting that the season peaked at episode six, the shiratori match with Jibril and by the twelfth episode, much of the novelty has already begun wearing off.
-Yet despite the minor speed bump, the sense that there is so much potential with the world of Disboard never fizzles out and we’re reminded of that with how the first season ends - with a fucking preposterous chliffhanger.
+Still, it's disappointing that the season peaked at episode six, the shiratori match with Jibril and by the twelfth episode, much of the novelty has already begun wearing off.
+Yet despite the minor speed bump, the sense that there is so much potential with the world of Disboard never fizzles out and we’re reminded of that with how the first season ends - with a cliffhanger materializing from thin air.
+Zero fucking warning on that, by the way.
 With many more volumes to adapt, things can only get bigger; whether they get better has yet to be seen.

-Edit: TL;DR: read the whole review pussy btw it’s a fun/bizzare show that’s probably not for everyone if they just don’t get the gratification/always winning/self-parody/otaku power fantasy stuff. still, mostly it’s a prologue and maybe the first few bosses of this bigger NGNL rpg that sets the script for following seasons/volumes. but i can’t say this enough: the shiratori game with Jibril was fucking awesome.
+Edit: TL;DR: read the whole review pussy btw it’s a ostentatiously fun/bizzare show that’s probably not for everyone if they just don’t get the gratification/fanservice/always winning/self-parody/otaku power fantasy stuff. still, mostly it’s functionally a prologue and maybe the first few bosses of this bigger NGNL rpg that sets the script for following seasons/volumes so don't expect it to have any real juicy plot meat if you know what I'm sayin because it's served up undercooked here. but i can’t say this enough: the shiratori game with Jibril was fucking awesome.